All That I Have (January 1, 1951)

 This story is about an elderly and wealthy surgeon who is taken to court for giving money to gangsters and con-men, and the jury will decide his guilt or innocence.
 If he is lied to or mislead when he tries to 'pay it forward' . . .
 If people are deliberately trying to take advantage of him . . .
 What are the consequences?

-There is a well-known legal saying that a lawyer should never, ever, ever ask a witness on the stand a question that the lawyer isn't sure what the witness will answer.
+There is a well-known legal saying that a lawyer should never, ever, ever ask a witness on the stand a question if the lawyer isn't absolutely sure what the witness will answer.
 The whole of this story rests on a surprise question asked of an unusual witness during this man's trial . . .
 Produced by the Presbyterian Church in 1951, the question is "Why" . . . and the answer is . . .
 Pop a big bowl of white kernel popcorn with plenty of warm melted butter drizzled over it and enjoy the show.